dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsGuidance.md

 To keep things as simple (manageable) as possible, we're going to manage permissions coarsely at the project level - pointing directly to existing AD security groups managed in idweb.  **We should not be managing permission outside of this method**

 - Permissions will point to existing security groups in AD which are managed in idweb.
 This admin is done at the **project** level.  ([Azure DevOps link](https://dev.azure.com/dnceng/internal/_admin/_security))
-- The bulk of folks will be in the 'contributers' group, with special additions for other groups (like admin)
+- The bulk of folks will be in the 'contributors' group, with special additions for other groups (like admin)
 - There are Azure DevOps permission groups that can be set out side of the project context. ([Azure DevOps link](https://dev.azure.com/dnceng/_admin/_security))   **We're not going to use those**
 - It is also possible to set permissions at the team.  **We're not going to do that**